rlr-lab/-Phylogenetics-lecture-for-DGP-485/README.md

 We will apply simple concepts of coalescence and phylodynamics to analyze the origin of the BA.4 lineage of SARS-CoV-2.
 We will use the alignment generated in **Exercise 1**.
 We will use TreeTime to perform this analysis.

+  1. Check the alignment and assess QC with **Ugene**

-  1. Generate an ML tree as in **Exercise 2**
+  2. Generate an ML tree as in **Exercise 2**
 ```
 iqtree2 -s SARSCoV2_BA4.sequences_aligned.fasta -T AUTO -B 1000
 ```
-  2. Use the output and metadata including dates to generate a temporal tree and coalescence analysis using ML approach.
+  3. Use the output and metadata including dates to generate a temporal tree and coalescence analysis using ML approach.

 ```
 treetime --confidence --relax 1.0 0.5 --aln SARSCoV2_BA4.sequences_aligned.fasta --tree SARSCoV2_BA4.sequences_aligned.fasta.treefile --dates SARSCoV2_BA4.metadata.tsv --coalescent skyline --clock-filter 4 --clock-rate 0.0008 --clock-std-dev 0.0004 --branch-length-mode marginal --outdir timetree_out
 ```
-  3. Perform ML ancestral state reconstruction to analyze phylogeography.
+  4. Perform ML ancestral state reconstruction to analyze phylogeography.

 ```
 treetime mugration --tree timetree_out/timetree.nexus --states SARSCoV2_BA4.metadata.tsv --attribute country